WaterBoiledPizza/7tv-bot-for-Discord/README.md

 ## Usage
 - Posting a link to 7tv emote will show a gif version of the emote if it is WEBP format
+* only works with V2 site since V3 site can show embeded emote in Discord
 - !addemote <link to 7tv emote> <\*optional\* emoji name>
 - !downloademote <link to 7tv emote> <emote size>
 - !findemoteinchannel <channel name> <text>